Divest 75% shares of refineries to investors, experts tell FG – Daily Trust

 Awodeyin said when the refineries function optimally, they will make sufficient petroleum products available for local consumption.

-The experts in the research suggested that for the smooth shareholding transfer process, the federal government should engage the service of
+The experts in the research suggested that for the smooth shareholding transfer process, the federal government should engage the services of

-competent consultants on the valuation of the assets of the refineries and supervisory sale of the refineries to work with the Bureau of Public Enterprise (BPE).
+competent consultants on the valuation of the assets of the refineries and supervisory sale of the refineries to work with the Bureau of Public Enterprises (BPE).